SU-NCS/Intro_to_programming/course-overview.md

 ### Session 1: Classes and Objects

+In this session we will learn how to encapsulate data and functions in class definitions.
+Once we have a class defined we can instantiate it by calling its constructor.
+Once we have an instance of a class we can reference it with a variable.

 #### Activity 1: Review Week 3

 #### Activity 2: Demostrate where Objects and Libraries are used in the Game